-The main IT technologies and evolutions enabling digital transformation in 2018 and beyond include human-digital interfaces, artificial intelligence, open API ecosystems, cloud services and infrastructure, digital trust and blockchain, data-as-a-service, DX platforms and multiplied innovation leveraging IoT, AI services and other innovation accelerators.
+The main IT industry evolutions and technologies enabling digital transformation in 2018 and beyond include human-digital interfaces, artificial intelligence, open API ecosystems, cloud services and infrastructure, digital trust and blockchain, data-as-a-service, DX platforms and multiplied innovation leveraging IoT, AI services and other innovation accelerators.

 Originally we wanted to call this post ‘Key information technology evolutions and technologies that enable the next steps in digital transformation and the second stage of the third platform era and the crucial backdrop against which to see them and the IDC FutureScape 2018 IT predictions’.
 However, that seemed too long for Google.
 Still, now you know what it is – more or less – about.